Skip to content

 Trend 4: Technology as a Valuation Lever ("Digital Equity")#

-Practices with modern clinical technology (CBCT, intraoral scanners, digital workflow) and robust practice management software command premiums, while those requiring significant capital reinvestment see corresponding discounts.
+Practices with modern clinical technology (CBCT, intraoral scanners, digital workflow) and current practice management software command premiums, while those requiring significant capital reinvestment see corresponding discounts.
 The technology gap between practices is widening as the cost of keeping current increases.

 DDSmatch's 2026 Seller's Playbook introduced the concept of "Tech Debt": the cost a buyer must incur post-close to modernize an analog practice.
 Tech Debt directly reduces the sale price because the buyer pool narrows (fewer doctors want to inherit an outdated setup) and competitive bidding decreases.
 Conversely, practices with digital workflows attract wider bidding and achieve higher percentages of collections.